SkrideOne/cx/rust_docs/logging_handbook.md

 **Conclusion**

-Rust nightly 1.90 provides a mature logging ecosystem.
-While `log` remains suitable for simple binaries and libraries, `tracing` is the recommended choice for new projects due to structured data, span-based context propagation and async compatibility.
-By following these Best Practice 2025 guidelines—selecting appropriate levels, structuring logs, using non-blocking writers and integrating with observability platforms—developers can build systems that are observable, performant and secure.
+Rust nightly 1.91 provides a mature logging ecosystem.
+While `log` remains suitable for simple binaries and libraries, `tracing` is the recommended choice for new projects due to structured data, span‑based context propagation and async compatibility.
+Nightly 1.91 introduces no breaking changes to logging itself but improves tooling (new lints and the `--no‑capture` flag in libtest【684066008670463†L134-L140】).
+By following these Best Practice 2025 guidelines—selecting appropriate levels, structuring logs, using non‑blocking writers and integrating with observability platforms—developers can build systems that are observable, performant and secure.